peerlearning/multi_cache/README.md

 ## Usage

-TODO: Write usage instructions here
+After installing, the gem:

+ Create config/initializers/init_multi_cache.rb
+ and add the lines

+     MultiCache.configure do |config|
+       config.redis_instance "<redis-instance>"
+     end

+   where <redis-instance> is the Redis::Namespace object to be used by MultiCache for caching
+   Please ensure that the <redis-instance> is wrapped in quotes

+All models where you want to use MultiCache must:

+ [mandatory]   Define a CLASS method
+               MULTI_CACHE_PREFIXES
+                 that returns an array of allowed cache prefixes used by the class

+ [mandatory]   Define a CLASS method
+               GEN_CACHE_CONTENT(ID_OR_OBJ, CACHE_PREFIX)
+                 that generates a hash that will be cached ID_OR_OBJ is a hash that contains
+                   {:id => obj_id, :obj => actual_obj_if_available}
+               CACHE_PREFIX is an optional string that can be used to distinguish between different cached info for the same object.

+ [optional]    Define a CLASS method
+               PARSE_CACHE_CONTENT(CONTENT, CACHE_PREFIX)
+                 that parses the cached content once it is read from redis.
+Sometimes some JSON.parses are required.
+If not defined, the default method is called (which simply returns the cached value as-is)

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/multi_cache.
+Bug reports and pull requests are welcome on GitHub at https://github.com/peerlearning/multi_cache.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License